fanoframework/fano-app-img/README.md

 # Fano Web Framework Skeleton Application

-Web application skeleton using Fano, Pascal web application framework
+Web application skeleton using Fano, Pascal web application framework.
+This web application generates PNG image on the fly.
+The image resolution is defined by user in Url.

 ## Requirement